A welcome word¶

 - Kwant, a package for quantum transport simulations.

 The installation should be straightforward.
 Installation of most of the requirements is described here.
-On Mac we are using Homebrew.

 A separate mention of the software we use goes to Jupyter notebooks.